carrollsav-cloud/carrollsav-cloud/README.md

 </p>

 ## 🚀 About Me
-I'm an aspiring data analyst passionate about uncovering healthcare patterns and trends.
+I'm an aspiring data analyst who is passionate about uncovering healthcare patterns and trends.
 I enjoy transforming complex, messy datasets into clear stories and actionable insights.

 My focus is building a solid foundation of data via cleaning, creating dashboards that are easy to read/navigate, and developing models that promote operational efficiency for the future.